tangalice/curly-chopstick/docs/TPT.md

 ## TPT

+### Week 2 Test Prep <br>
+5.5 Notes: Legal and Ethical Concerns <br>
+- computer algoriths, just like humans, can show bias (created by humans) <br>
+- purposeful bias used to show content catered toward a specific group <br>
+- purposeful bias can be helpful to increase profits for companies <br>
+- accidental bias can result from a computer algorithim only taking information from a specific group of people <br>
+- self driving cars have trouble detecting pedestrians of darker skin color <br>

+Github Pages Action:
+1. When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+2. Make a license for your personal and Team project.
+Document license you picked and why.

+5.6 Notes: Crowdsourcing <br>
+- Crowdsourcing: obtain information from large groups of people <br>
+- Wikipedia is available because of crowdsourcing, people everywhere upload information that gets fact checked <br>
+- we have participated in crowdsourcing on github, share code <br>
+- some people don't think crowdsourcing is reliable but crowdsourcing can help remove bias <br>
+- the more opinions and information gathered from more people from more diverse backgrounds the less likely there is to be bias <br>

+GitHub pages actions:
+1. CompSci has 150 principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?: <br>
+Gather code information from everyone on github, to create a very large collaborative project where everyone has one page to share their favorite feature/minilab they have created.
+3. What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?: <br>
+Del Norte has used crowdsorucing before to elect and choose the best asb president and other positions. the choice is representative of everyone's group decision because everyone gives there opinion.
+Crowdsourcing from other students could help my final project to choose what kinda of features everyone most wants on a reading website. <br>

 ### Week 1 Test Prep <br>
 5.3 Notes: Computer Bias <br>
 - computer algoriths, just like humans, can show bias (created by humans) <br>